cmu-sei/GHOSTS/docs/ghosts/content/index.md

 Many ranges are air-gapped, which means they have no access to the wider internet.
 In these cases, recreating a reasonable facsimile of the internet is key to the training experience.
 While there are many systems that do this well, we often want to augment the scenario with a wider array of URL traffic, or we want to introduce more of certain kinds of content going across the wire.
 PANDORA was created to address these concerns.
-Soon afterwards, we added a social server as well.
+Shortly later, we added a social server as well.

-???+ info "GHOSTS PANDORA Source Code"
-    The [GHOSTS PANDORA Source Code Repository](https://github.com/cmu-sei/GHOSTS/tree/master/src/ghosts.pandora) is hosted on GitHub